Fall on Long Island means cooler weather and shorter days, but it also means fun seasonal activities such as hayrides and corn mazes.

 Not-So-Scary Kids' Days — Bayville

-Enjoy a ride on the cow train during the fall festival at Borellas Farm Stand.
+The cow train is a can't-miss attraction during the fall festival at Borellas Farm Stand.

 Borellas Farm Stand — St. James

-The Fall Harvest Festival at Borellas Farm Stand begins the first weekend in October and continues each weekend of the month and on Columbus Day.
+The Fall Harvest Festival at Borellas Farm Stand begins the last weekend in September and continues each weekend of October and on Columbus Day.
 Families can enjoy a corn maze, hayrides, cow train, inflatable rides, tasty treats, and more.

 Elwood Pumpkin Farm — Huntington

 Pick a pumpkin right off the vine at Suffolk County’s westernmost farm.
-FREE to pick pumpkins, and the farm offers attractions such as hayrides and a corn maze just for kids.
+Admission is FREE to pick pumpkins, and the farm offers attractions such as hayrides and a corn maze just for kids.

-Race your family members through the maze at F & W Schmitt’s in Melville.
+Race your friends and family through the maze at F & W Schmitt’s in Melville.

 F & W Schmitt’s Family Farm — Melville

-The seven-acre corn maze at Schmitt’s is open on weekends and Columbus Day beginning September 23.
+The seven-acre corn maze at Schmitt’s is open on weekends beginning September 29 and on Columbus Day.
+This year's theme is "zombies."
 Race your friends and family through the maze, or take your time enjoying the adventure.
+Schmitt's boasts the largest straw pyramid on Long Island and little ones can continue the fun on the playground, inflatables, and pony rides.
 Hayrides at Schmitt’s will delight young and old and are FREE.

 Glover Farms — Brookhaven

-Spend the day at Glover Farms beginning in October and enjoy the attractions and friendly atmosphere.
-The 10-acre maze is impressive, and visitors can play bingo for their chance at winning a pumpkin.
+Spend a day at Glover Farms beginning September 29 and enjoy the attractions and friendly atmosphere.
+With a USA theme this year, the 10-acre maze is impressive, and visitors can play bingo for a chance to win a pumpkin.
 Other attractions include hayrides, farm animals, and a picnic area to enjoy a packed lunch or indulge in the farm’s roasted corn, fresh baked goods, and lemonade.
+The farm is open seven days a week to take advantage of the fleeting warmer days.

 Fairview Farm — Bridgehampton

 Fairview Farm’s "maize" is eight acres of winding paths through corn that is 10 feet tall.
-The 2017 "maize" is in the likeness of Luther Burbank, an American botanist known as the “Plant Wizard."
+The 2018 "100 maize" was made in honor of Marjorie Ludlow, a community member who turned 100 years old, and the farmhouse that was moved to its present site 100 years ago.
 Two bridges within the maze offer visitors amazing views of the surrounding farmland, Mecox Bay, and the Atlantic Ocean.
+The maze is stroller and wheelchair accessible.

 Fink’s Country Farm — Wading River

-Enjoy a day of country fun at Fink’s Fall Festival September 23-October 29.
-Attractions included in the admission price are the petting zoo, barn o’corn, pig races, bounce houses, live entertainment, hayrides, a corn maze, and character appearances.
+Enjoy a day of country fun at Fink’s Fall Festival September 22-October 28.
+Included in the admission price are weekend attractions such as the petting zoo, barn o’corn, pig races, bounce houses, live entertainment, hayrides, a corn maze, and character appearances.
 Additional fees are required for the kiddie train, corn cannon, pony rides, and U-pick pumpkins.

 Hank’s Pumpkintown — Water Mill

 Included in this "amusement park" of a farm stand are hayrides, tractor and corn trains, a huge inflatable jump pad, duck races, combine slide, pedal cart race track, a super long tube slide, and of course, three interactive corn mazes.
+This year visitors can challenge themselves in Farmer Lynne's Donut Maze, the Spooky Pumpkin Maze, and the Treasure Hunt Maze.
+Admission includes all attractions.
 Stop by the market afterward for roasted corn, apple cider, and homemade pies.

-Help Dorothy and Toto make their way through the maze at Harbes Family Farm.
+Help Dorothy and Toto make their way through the Wizard of Oz maze at Harbes' farm in Mattituck.

-Harbes Family Farm Corn Mazes — Jamesport and Mattituck
+Harbes Family Farm Corn Mazes — Jamesport, Mattituck, Riverhead

 Harbes Family Farm offers several corn maze options.
 Admission varies by maze.
 Check online for the most updated information on openings.

-Join with Robin Hood and his men at the Harbes Orchard Robin Hood Corn Maze.
+Join with Robin Hood and his merry men at Harbes' Riverhead maze.

-The King of PumpkinLand has lost his crown and you must help him find all the pieces!
-Families must successfully navigate through this five-acre maze while solving riddles and winning a fun-filled climactic sword fight!
+The King of PumpkinLand has lost his crown and you must help him find all the pieces.
+Families navigate through this five-acre maze while solving riddles and winning a fun-filled climactic sword fight.

 Lewin Farms — Wading River